asianmack/1password-anywhere/README.md

 Hey look.
 It's in the App drawer too!
 You can now pin 1Password Anywhere to your launcher for easy access.

 <img src="http://asianmack.com/github/06-1Password.jpg" />

+This was inspired by Jerry Hildenbrand's <a href="http://forums.androidcentral.com/chromebooks/296511-how-build-custom-web-app-launcher-chrome-right-your-chromebook-image-heavy.html">[How-To] Build a custom web app (launcher) for Chrome right on your Chromebook</a> post.